 There are so many ways to enjoy time outside.
 This is one of many unique stories we’re sharing as part of our effort to highlight the Limitless Sides to Outside.
 Why do I love the outdoors?
 I ask myself that question each weekend while exploring Mother Nature.
 I think the answer is that it’s the only place […]

 Once set up, the REI Co-op + West Elm Outward Day Shelter offers shade from the sun and weather protection when it’s drizzling.
 Choose the lean-to or A-frame configuration, grab a friend, and follow these steps to create your perfect setting for outdoor dining or lounging in comfort.
 The Outward Day Shelter is part of […]

-The post Hiker Trash: A Love Letter to the Appalachian Trail appeared first on REI Co-op Journal.
+The post How to Set Up the REI Co-op + West Elm Outward Day Shelter appeared first on REI Co-op Journal.